Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Simulation Results

 \subsubsection{Comparative Approaches}

-To demonstrate the effectiveness of the proposed ODOA, we compares the ODOA with the following approaches. \textit{i) UAV-assisted computing (UAC)}: Tasks are offloaded to the UAV or executed locally on IoTDs. \textit{ii) Equal resource allocation (ERA)~\cite{Josilo}}: The UAV allocates computation and communication resources equally. \textit{iii) $\varepsilon$-greedy~\cite{VermorelM05}}: A $\varepsilon$-greedy-based algorithm is adopted to balance exploration and exploitation. \textit{iv) Only consider QoS (OCQ)~\cite{JiangDXI23}}: Ignoring the long-term UAV energy consumption constraint.
+To demonstrate the effectiveness of ODOA, we compares ODOA with the following approaches. \textit{i) UAV-assisted computing (UAC)}: Tasks are executed locally on ISDs or offloaded to the UAV. \textit{ii) Equal resource allocation (ERA)~\cite{Josilo}}: The UAV allocates computing and communication resources equally. \textit{iii) $\varepsilon$-greedy~\cite{VermorelM05}}: A $\varepsilon$-greedy-based algorithm is adopted to balance exploration and exploitation. \textit{iv) Only consider QoS (OCQ)~\cite{JiangDXI23}}: Ignoring the UAV energy consumption constraint.